-Options is preparing to bid for the What Works to Prevent Violence Against Women and Girls: Impact at Scale (What Works II) programme.
+Options is bidding for the What Works to Prevent Violence Against Women and Girls: Impact at Scale (What Works II) programme.
 The first phase was a flagship initiative for the Department for International Development (DFID), with a major investment in research and impact evaluation to establish ‘what works’ to prevent violence against women and girls (VAWG), bringing together world-leading researchers.
 Phase I included 15 prevention interventions and impact evaluations in 12 countries.
 What Works II is a 7-year programme that will systematically design, implement and rigorously evaluate the scale-up of violence prevention efforts.

 The VAWG Helpdesk Manager will manage and oversee the helpdesk facility.
-The purpose of the helpdesk is to provide bespoke expert advice and build capacity on VAWG and violence against children (VAC) of DFID and wider Her Majesty’s Government partners (Foreign and Commonwealth Office, Ministry of Defence, and Home Office) through a short-term query service alongside longer-term in-country assignments, strategic engagement and support to central policy teams.
+The purpose of the helpdesk is to provide bespoke expert advice and build capacity on VAWG and violence against children (VAC) of FCDO and wider Her Majesty’s Government partners (Foreign and Commonwealth Office, Ministry of Defence, and Home Office) through a short-term query service alongside longer-term in-country assignments, strategic engagement and support to central policy teams.
 The Helpdesk Manager will be responsible for finalising the standard operating procedures for the VAWG Helpdesk, establishing a roster of experts, and responding to reactive requests whilst populating a longer-term workplan for prioritisation of more proactive work.

 To succeed in this role, you will have:

 - Postgraduate degree in relevant subject area, such as international development, gender studies or social anthropology